 ii. any Relevant Person;

-iii. and have informed them about IBA’s Privacy Collection Notice and Privacy Consent Form.
+and have informed them about IBA’s Privacy Notice.

 9.1 Subject to clause 9.2, neither party may, without the prior written consent of the other party, disclose any Confidential Information of the other party to a third party.

 9.2 The obligations on the parties under this clause 9 will not be taken to have been breached to the extent that Confidential Information:

 a. is disclosed to the Consultant for purposes related to the Services;

 b. is disclosed by a party to its professional advisers, or is disclosed by a party to the extent strictly necessary in order for them to perform their obligations or to exercise rights under these Terms;